Skip to main content

 Framework support varies dramaticallyFirebase UI has minimal customization; Auth0 complex setup15+ framework SDKs with first-class React/Next.js support

-Performance optimization is criticalSlow authentication impacts user experience75% smaller middleware bundles, 2x-5x faster auth with Core 2, sub-15ms Edge Runtime checks
+Performance optimization is criticalSlow authentication impacts user experience~50KB smaller bundles with Core 3, 2x-5x faster auth via Handshake, sub-15ms Edge Runtime checks

 The critical problem with building custom user management UIs